 Motherland Joint Ventures Pvt.
 Ltd

 The main access to the office structure has been planned through an exaggerated ramp that leads to an expansive layout to accommodate the multipurpose workshop.
-Functional add-ons to the space include an industrial grade screed floor finish, lit by three long rows of light fixtures of industrial ‘box type’ that are mounted on timber batons running along the longer span.
+Functional add-ons to the space include an industrial-grade screed floor finish, lit by three long rows of light fixtures of an industrial ‘box type’ that are mounted on timber batons running along the longer span.

-Considering the preservation format, the material palette was kept simply restricted to timber and glass.
+Considering the preservation format, the material palette was kept simple and restricted to timber and glass.
 The hand-built partitions made of simple plaid glass with intermediate sleek timber sections have been used to allow the spaces to be visually connected with each other and the main workshop area.
-Meanwhile, the acoustic ceiling that ensures the sound isolation within the spaces has been designed using wood wool panels with a layer of micron insulation sandwiched between them.
+Meanwhile, the acoustic ceiling that ensures sound isolation within the spaces has been designed using wood-wool panels with a layer of micron insulation sandwiched between them.
 A layer of bubble wrap and aluminium foil insulating panels have been topped on the asbestos ceiling to reduce the heat gain in the building.

-Fire grade industrial lights, suspended using metal cables have been used to light the cabins.
-The washroom and pantry walls have been given murky green enamel and black cudappah stone have been used in the wet areas.
-Balancing both economic and time-efficient construction for the office whilst adding to the expression of the bare and functional, the armored electrical cables and supply plumbing have been left exposed and neatly managed on the walls.
+Fire-grade industrial lights, suspended using metal cables, have been used to light the cabins.
+The washroom and pantry walls have been given a murky green enamel paint finish, and black cudappah stone has been used in the wet areas.
+Balancing both economic and time-efficient construction for the office whilst adding to the expression of the bare and functional, the armoured electrical cables and supply plumbing have been left exposed and neatly managed on the walls.

-The exterior of the office has been painted white while the steel door and window frames in Georgian geometries with metal flashing, and steel beam lintels have been colored black; the interior walls have been planned to reflect charcoal blackboard paint in juxtaposition with the external white paint and the timber sections with murky green highlights.
-The wall grazing down lighters under the eave on the side underscore the inherent texture of the naturally worn out exposed brickwork; bracketed well lamps on either side of the four meter wide door mark the entrance.
+The exterior of the office has been painted white while the steel door and window frames in Georgian geometries with metal flashing and steel beam lintels have been coloured black; the interior walls have been planned to reflect charcoal blackboard paint in juxtaposition with the external white paint and the timber sections with murky green highlights.
+The wall grazing downlighters under the eave on the side underscore the inherent texture of the naturally worn-out exposed brickwork; bracketed wall lamps on either side of the four-meter wide door mark the entrance.